DITAWriter/LwDITA_Code_Samples/TRS-80 Expansion Module (MDITA Expanded - With Keys)/tic_tac_toe_code.md

 ---
 id: tic_tac_toe_code
-shortdesc: Enter this BASIC code into your <span data-keyref="computer_model" /> in order to play a game of tic-tac-toe.
+shortdesc: Enter this BASIC code into your [computer_model] in order to play a game of tic-tac-toe.
 author: Thomas Price
 ---